Crossing the wild Pyrenees on horseback from France to Spain

 Day 1

-Once you’re all saddled up and ready to go you’ll head west on old mule paths that have been used for centuries to transport goods throughout the high valleys.
+You’ll initially head west on old mule paths that have been used for centuries to transport goods throughout the high valleys.
 They’ll lead you to the Col de la Crouzette and then on to Moncaut at 1500m alt from where the riding will initially be on forest tracks.

 Throughout the day you’ll enjoy breathtaking views of the high mountains bordering Spain.